Velichie: Parliamentary activity

-Speaking to the parties supporters in Razgrad shortly after the vote, Mihaylov informed them that a vote was scheduled for 4 July to expel Markov and Vasileva from the Parliamentary Group.
-Additionally, he continued his prior accusations against Markov, for instance accusing him of threatening 5 female MPs within the group.
-After Mihaylov's statement, the Central Council of Velichie formally requested that Markov and Vasileva leave the Parliamentary Group of the party.
+Speaking to the party's supporters in Razgrad shortly after the vote, Mihaylov informed them that a vote was scheduled for 4 July to expel Markov and Vasileva from the parliamentary group.
+Additionally, he continued his prior accusations against Markov, for instance accusing him of threatening five female MPs within the group.
+After Mihaylov's statement, the Central Council of Velichie formally requested that Markov and Vasileva leave the parliamentary group of the party.

 In a statement to the media on 4 July, Markov claimed that the rift between him and Mihaylov had originated due to Mihaylov's insistence that the Velichie group cooperate with Revival.
-He further underlined Mihaylov's outsized influence within the party, considering he was not part of the leadership.
+He further underlined Mihaylov's undue influence within the party, considering he was not part of the leadership.
 Ultimately, however, Markov indicated that he was open to leaving the parliamentary group, due to the presence of MPs within it who he alleged were controlled by Mihaylov through financial coercion.

-On 5 July, 6 MPs from the Velichie Parliamentary Group officially announced their intention to leave it, thus dissolving the group.
-The MPs, in a briefing to the press, justified their decision due to a loss of confidence in the Parliamentary Group leadership.
-Specifically, the MPs cited a lack of communication from Markov about key topics, such as the parties stance in government negotiations, as well as Markov's social media statements in which he officially disavowed the party.
-The MPs claimed that they had attempted to remove the current leadership, however their efforts proved unsuccessful due to obstruction by the leadership.
+On 5 July, six MPs from the Velichie parliamentary group officially announced their intention to leave it, thus dissolving the group.
+The MPs, in a briefing to the press, justified their decision by citing a loss of confidence in the parliamentary group's leadership.
+Specifically, the MPs cited a lack of communication from Markov about key topics, such as the party's stance in government negotiations, as well as Markov's social media statements in which he officially disavowed the party.
+The MPs claimed that they had attempted to remove the current leadership; however, their efforts proved unsuccessful due to obstruction by the leadership.

-Markov claimed that the group of MPs who had left were beholden to Mihaylov financially.
+Markov claimed that the group of MPs who had left were financially beholden to Mihaylov.
 He also claimed that Mihaylov had attempted to intimidate Velichie MPs, recounting that he had locked a group of MPs in his barn and demanded they vote in favour of certain laws.
-Another Velichie MP, Darin Georgiev, corroborated Markov's allegation that Mihaylov had locked a group of Velichie MPs, in his barn against their will.
-He further opined that the dissolution of the group meant the end of the political party, although he did not exclude future political cooperation with those MPs who had "not betrayed the ideals of Velichie".
+Another Velichie MP, Darin Georgiev, corroborated Markov's allegation that Mihaylov had locked a group of Velichie MPs in his barn against their will.
+He further stated that the dissolution of the group meant the end of the political party, although he did not exclude future political cooperation with those MPs who had "not betrayed the ideals of Velichie".

-Despite Georgiev's claim, Mihaylov announced that Velichie would continue its political activity and contest future elections, albeit with new candidate-MPs.
+Despite Georgiev's claim, Mihaylov announced that Velichie would continue its political activity and contest future elections, although with new MP candidates.